Joel Watts, MTS, MA, LPC, NCCFounder

 More about Jon

 Jon Siegel is a mental health therapist from the Montrose area.
 Jon obtained his BA in Psychology from San Diego State University & MA in Community Counseling from Adams State College.
 He focuses on relationship building, client wellness & empowerment to help in identifying solutions to a wide range of client needs including stress/anger management, anxiety, depression, grief/loss & trauma.
-Jon provides individual counseling primarily to adolescents & adults utilizing Person-Centered, Cognitive Behavioral Therapy (CBT) & Solution-Focused Therapy (SFBT) approaches.
+Jon provides individual counseling to children, adolescents & adults utilizing Person-Centered, Cognitive Behavioral Therapy (CBT), Behavioral Therapy & Solution-Focused Therapy (SFBT) approaches.

 Ask a question or request an intake.
 Let us know what your looking for.
 Please call 911 if this is a medical emergency, if this is a mental health emergency you can also contact Colorado Crisis Services at 1-844-493-8255 or Text "TALK" to 38255"